 THE BEST THINGS TO DO IN THE BOSTON PUBLIC GARDEN

-So, here are 10 fun things to do in the historic Boston Public Garden:
+Here are the most fun things to do in the historic Boston Public Garden!

 #1 See the Make Way for Ducklings statue